British princess: Princesses of the blood royal and princesses by marriage

-Princesses by marriage are the recognised wives of the sovereign's sons and male-line grandsons.
-Generally, these women are entitled to the style "Royal Highness" by virtue of marriage, and retain the style if widowed.
+Princesses by marriage are entitled to the style "Royal Highness" by virtue of marriage, and retain the style if widowed.
 However, Elizabeth II issued letters patent dated 21 August 1996 stating that any woman divorced from a prince of the United Kingdom would no longer be entitled to the style "Royal Highness".
 This has so far applied to Diana, Princess of Wales, and Sarah, Duchess of York.
+The title of HRH is not intrinsically linked to the title of Princess.
+Diana was restyled as "Diana, Princess of Wales" following her divorce as a courtesy of the late Queen Elizabeth II having been officially styled as The Princess of Wales during marriage.
+If Diana had ever remarried then she would have lost the right to the style and title completely.

-Since the passage of the Royal Marriages Act 1772, there have been several instances in which princes of the blood contracted marriages in contravention of that act, to women deemed unsuitable to be a royal wife.
-This meant they were not legally married, and would allow the Sovereign to withhold the style "Her Royal Highness" from the bride, as well as any title in the peerage held by the groom.
+Since the passage of the Royal Marriages Act 1772, there were a few instances in the reign of King George III in which princes of the blood contracted marriages without consent of the king.
+This meant they were not legally married, denying the woman the lawful style "Her Royal Highness", as well as any title in the peerage.
 For example, Prince George, Duke of Cambridge, a male-line grandson of King George III, 'married' Sarah Louisa Fairbrother: the marriage was in contravention of the Royal Marriages Act, and therefore legally invalid.
 Accordingly, the duke's wife was never titled the Duchess of Cambridge or accorded the style "Her Royal Highness".
 Instead, she was known as "Mrs FitzGeorge".
 An exception to the rule was created for King Edward VIII following his 1936 abdication.
-King George VI issued letters patent dated 27 May 1937 that entitled The Duke of Windsor, as Edward was now entitled, "to hold and enjoy for himself only the title style or attribute of Royal Highness so however that his wife and descendants if any shall not hold the said title style or attribute".
+King George VI issued letters patent dated 27 May 1937 that entitled The Duke of Windsor, as Edward was now entitled, "to hold and enjoy for himself only the title, style or attribute of Royal Highness so however that his wife and descendants if any shall not hold the said title, style or attribute".

-The wife of a prince of the blood takes her husband's Christian name in her title as do all married royal women.
-For example, upon her marriage to Prince Michael of Kent in 1978, Baroness Marie-Christine von Reibnitz assumed the title and style of "Her Royal Highness Princess Michael of Kent".
-Similarly, upon her marriage to then Prince Richard of Gloucester, the former Birgitte van Deurs assumed the title and style of "Her Royal Highness Princess Richard of Gloucester".
-Upon marriage, the wife of the prince of Wales becomes "Her Royal Highness The Princess of Wales".
-Upon marriage, the wife of a royal duke (or earl) becomes "Her Royal Highness The Duchess (or Countess) of X".
-When Prince Richard of Gloucester succeeded to his father's dukedom in 1974, his wife became "Her Royal Highness The Duchess of Gloucester".